Skip to main content

 • Click the three dots (...) to open the menu and select "Delete".

-• Check the "Foreground" option to ensure all managed resources (pods, services, etc.) are also deleted in cascade.
+• Check the "Foreground" option to ensure that all managed resources (pods, services, etc.) are also deleted in cascade.

-2. Via kubectl:
+2. Via kubectl :

-• Delete the app-guestbook.yaml file you created:
+• Delete the app-guestbook.yaml file you created :

 kubectl delete -f app-guestbook.yaml